 The most frequently performed and printed of early modern plays, Mucedorus centres on its mysterious title character, a lowly stranger who saves the princess Amadine from a savage bear.
-This attracts the envy of Amadine's cowardly fiancé, Segasto, who tries first to have Mucedorus killed, and then has him banished from the court.
+This attracts the envy of Amadine's cowardly fiancé, Segasto, who tries first to have Mucedorus killed, and then has him banished.
 Amadine flees the palace to find him and soon runs into peril.
 Will Mucedorus save Amadine?
-And will he reveal his true identity?
+Will he reveal his true identity?

 Sappho and Phao

 Sunday 27 August, 4.00pm